When, Where, and How to Make Saw Cuts in Concrete

 - Using a saw with a ben spindle

-- Using the inappropriate saw blade
+- Using an inappropriate saw blade

 Before you start saw cutting concrete, is important to select where these cuts will be done.
 It is recommended to start saw cuts on or at the center of column lines.
 Joints shall be spaced at 24 to 36 times the slab thickness but this need to be confirmed by a structural engineer.
 Joint spacing normally ranges between 10 to 18 feet depending on the amount of reinforcement the slab has.
 If you are using high shrinkage concrete, you might want to decrease the cut spacing.
 Here are other factors to will help you determine where to saw cut: